PayBreak/retailer-integration-guide/_includes/notification_service.md

 Field | Type | Notes
 --- | --- | ---
-settlement_date | date | ISO 8601 date (YYYY-MM-DD) date of settlement report
+`settlement_date` | date | ISO 8601 date (YYYY-MM-DD) date of settlement report
-fulfilments | array | Array of Fulfilment objects as described below.
+`fulfilments` | array | Array of Fulfilment objects as described below.

 #### Fulfilment object

 Field | Type | Notes
 --- | --- | ---
-captured | datetime | ISO 8601 combined date and time representing the time the fulfilment request was received. order | order | Order which fulfilment is against.
-Object as described in Type: Order Status section. customer | customer | Customer that made the order.
-Object as described in Type: Order Status section. address | address | Address of customer.
-Object as described in Type: Order Status section. settlements | array | Array of Settlement objects for this order.
+`captured` | datetime | ISO 8601 combined date and time representing the time the fulfilment request was received.
+`order` | order | Order which fulfilment is against.
+Object as described in Type: Order Status section.
+`customer` | customer | Customer that made the order.
+Object as described in Type: Order Status section.
+`address` | address | Address of customer.
+Object as described in Type: Order Status section.
+`settlements` | array | Array of Settlement objects for this order.
 Object as described below.

 ##### Settlement object

 Field | Type | Notes
 --- | --- | ---
-type | string | Type of Settlement: Fulfilment, Merchant Fee Charged, Refund, Merchant Fee Refunded, Cancellation Fee, Manual Adjustment.
-We may add more types as required. description | order_object | Description of Settlement. amount | int(10) | Amount of Settlement.
+`type` | string | Type of Settlement: Fulfilment, Merchant Fee Charged, Refund, Merchant Fee Refunded, Cancellation Fee, Manual Adjustment.
+We may add more types as required.
+`description` | order | Description of Settlement.
+`amount` | int(10) | Amount of Settlement.

 #### Example